 2. Timely vehicle diagnosis

-Since the ELD system is connected onboard diagnostic port, it can automatically detect all the fault codes.
+Since the ELD system is a connected onboard diagnostic port, it can automatically detect all the fault codes.
 As a result, you can always stay ahead of these concerns.
 Some ELDs can send highly detailed driver vehicle inspection reports about these problems to the fleet management system.

 If your fleet management system is well-equipped, you can spot trends by comparing the current problems with historical ones.
 Accordingly, you can achieve higher productivity while lowering vehicle downtimes.

 3. Better fuel efficiency

 The ELD system regularly monitors the vehicle’s engine.
 It can also monitor when the engine is idling and burning unnecessary fuel.
 The ELD will send automatic alerts to the fleet management systems and flag drivers regularly repeating this behavior.
 Furthermore, the fleet manager can send notifications to the driver via the compliant ELD to switch off their engines during long stops.